anandojha/qmmmrebind/README.md

 * Psi4

 ## Installation and Setup Instructions :
 * Make sure [anaconda3](https://www.anaconda.com/) is installed on the local machine.
-Go to this [link](https://www.anaconda.com/products/individual) and download the latest edition of anaconda3.
-Move the anaconda-downloaded.sh file to the home directory and open the terminal, bash the .sh file and follow the instructions.
+Go to this [link](https://www.anaconda.com/products/individual) and download the latest edition of anaconda3 and install.
 * Create a new conda environment with python version 3.8 :
 ```bash
 conda create -n qmmmrebind python=3.8